jaspector

 City Hall hours are not fully shown in the permit PDF reviewed

-Typical inspection sequence: Footing/foundation first, then other inspections as needed before final approval
+Typical sequence: Footing/foundation first, then other inspections as needed before final approval

 City permit application is used for new 1-2 family residential construction; city code also regulates building, electrical, and occupancy matters

+Not all construction work requires a permit in St. James, MO.
 The following work is generally exempt: The public code excerpt reviewed shows permit exemptions for:; One-story detached accessory sheds, playhouses, and similar uses at 36 square feet or less; Sidewalks and driveways under 30 inches above grade and not on an accessible route; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Temporary stage sets and scenery; Small prefabricated pools meeting the listed size and depth limits; Swings and other playground equipment accessory to detached one- and two-family dwellings; Certain window awnings; Non-fixed movable fixtures, cases, racks, counters, and low partitions; Flag poles; Replacement of siding, doors, and windows; Replacement of roof coverings that do not change the roof size or roof line.
+When in doubt, confirm with the local building department before starting work.